-Notes to Consolidated Financial Statements For the years ended June 30, 2021 and 2020 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)

 Capital stock (cont'd)

 The Company has adopted a residual value method with respect to the measurement of shares and warrants issued as private placement units.
 The residual value method first allocates value to the more easily measurable component based on fair value and then the residual value, if any, to the less easily measurable component.